BrianMiltonJr/rp-package/README.md

 Rp Karma((Still Under heavy development, Will be released with V0.0.2)):
   * /negate - Usage: /negate first last offense description | Registers an offense on the offender's karma negating its total.
   * /karma - Usage: /karma first last | Prints player's karma file

-Other Need to know information:

-  This plugin package is still in the most alpha of development.
-I decided to release this plugin for good pointers and community criticism.
-If this plugin crashes for any reason look inside ./plugins/RP_Core/Settings/core_settings.json and locate debugState and change it from false to true.
-You will notice a bunch of debug messages pop up in the console.
-If there is a crash send the stack trace plus the debug messages to me at lonelyretardxd@gmail.com I will try to patch this and send you a fix as fast as my shitty laptop will allow.
-I will be trying to update this as I go and get a server running a stable beta copy one day. tell me what you think <3 John